Hanwant/TuringMachines/README.md

 Such a Turing Machine is deemed the BB-n  Turing Machine.
 <br><br>

-The busy_beaver script is a simple implementation written in python.
+The busy_beaver.py script is a simple implementation written in python.
 [1, 2, 3]
 Might write a C++ version in the future, but not really neccessary unless the script is extended to perform a search (I.e as in the Zany Zoo [4])

 Requirements:
-python 3 (will probably work on 2 but haven't tested the array api for python2 which is being used here)
+python 3

 <br><br>

 ## Turmite
-A 2d version Turing Machine, similar to the Busy Beaver formulation, this one is more fun as the visual patterns that emerge on 2-d graphs are more interesting than the 1d BB machines.
+A 2d version Turing Machine, similar to the Busy Beaver formulation, this one is more fun owing to the visual patterns that emerge on 2-d graphs.
 The script runs some standard machines which can be found at [5].
-The instruction sets for the given machines are in turmites.json along with a reccommended number ot iterations to run for.
+The instruction sets for the given machines are in turmites.json along with a reccommended number of iterations to run for.
 (As they don't have a halt state and will run forever).

 Some Examples:
 <br>